Raise your hand if you’ve heard of Warren Buffett. 🙋🏾♂️

 I constantly see people rise in life who are not the smartest, sometimes not even the most diligent, but they are learning machines.

 Both are known to spend the majority of their time reading and thinking.
-Most successful people, from CEOs to successful entrepreneurs are avid readers.
+Most successful people, from CEOs to high-earning entrepreneurs are avid readers.
 It’s a cliche to say that at this point, but it’s still worth saying because the power of reading can’t be understated.

 From Buffett himself: